Skip to content

 Trend Riding (The Right Way)

 The more strategically you engage with trends, the more distribution you receive.
-The less you differentiate your trend content, the more you look like everyone else and get ignored.
+The less you differentiate your trend content, the more you look like everyone else.

-If you just copy what everyone else is doing with a trending sound, then you are competing for attention in a sea of identical content.
-If you put your unique angle on the same trend, then you stand out in the exact same distribution pool.
+If you copy what everyone else is doing with a trending sound, you’re competing for attention in a sea of identical content.
+If you put your unique angle on the same trend, you stand out in the exact same distribution pool.

 How to ride trends effectively:

-Find the trend early: Use TikTok’s Discover page and monitor sounds gaining traction.
-Joining a trend in its first 24-48 hours gives you the biggest reach advantage before it peaks.
+1. Find the trend early — use TikTok’s Discover page and monitor sounds gaining traction.
+Joining a trend in its first 24-48 hours gives you the biggest reach advantage.

-Add your niche angle: Take the trending format and apply it specifically to your content area.
+2. Add your niche angle — take the trending format and apply it specifically to your content area.
 A fitness creator using a trending sound to discuss gym culture hits differently than the 500th generic execution.

-Stay brand consistent: Only participate in trends that make sense for your identity.
+3. Stay brand consistent — only participate in trends that make sense for your identity.
 Jumping on every trend dilutes your brand recognition.

 The Comment Section Strategy

-Most people never discover that their comment section is a growth tool — not just a feedback loop.
-Actively managing it:
+Your comment section is a growth tool — not just a feedback loop.

-- Ask questions in captions: Prompt engagement, boost comment volume, generate distribution signals
+• Ask questions in captions: Prompt engagement, boost comment volume

 Collaboration and Duets